How New York works · Reviewed 2026-08-17

 The city's machinery, explained from the documents.

-The questions New Yorkers actually search: who sets your rent increase, where the MTA's money comes from, who actually runs City Hall.
-Each page is built on the public record (the charter, the statute, the board order), every number dated and sourced, every document linked.
+The questions New Yorkers actually ask, from the ones that decide your rent to the ones that decide your Tuesday: who sets your rent increase, where the MTA's money comes from, who actually runs City Hall, and whether you can really park once the sweeper has gone by.
+Each page is built on the public record (the charter, the statute, the agency's own rules), every number dated and sourced, every document linked.

 - Housing & Real Estate How rent stabilization actually works About one million apartments have their rent increases set by a nine-member board every June.
 Here is the machinery, straight from the documents that run it.
 Daily coverage: the Housing & Real Estate desk →